 How to Deal with Triggers

-Any location, person, reason, fact, place, or anything can stimulate your desire to have substance.
+Any location, person, reason, fact, place, or anything can stimulate your desire to have substance from my point of view.
 And you can’t control the trigger until you conduct the underlying fact.

-But from rehab, you become able to control the fact with a proper plan.
-Where not only rehab therapy, sessions are included but also your loved tasks such as reading books, and paintings may also include.
+But from rehab, you can control the facts with a proper plan.
+Where not only rehab therapy sessions are included, but also your loved tasks such as reading books and paintings may also be included.

 From rehab workouts, yoga, and exercises you can create a proper healthy habit and diet to prevent the addiction trigger.
-Additionally, rehab teaches you to avoid the unhealthy coping skills that may trigger.
+In my practice I’ve observed, rehab teaches you to avoid the unhealthy coping skills that may trigger.

 How to Improve Your Mental Health

-Addiction not only destroys your physical health but also your mental health.
+Addiction not only affects your physical health but also your mental health, as far as I noticed in my practice.
 It even leads to depression, anxiety, anger issues, and many other things.
 But only rehab can bring you back from the drawbacks.

-Rehab daily sessions and exercises may lead you to rest and sleep properly.
-That may eliminate your mental health issues.
+While working in rehab, a number of breathtaking situations with patients possible to remove through daily sessions and exercises may lead to rest and sleep properly.
+That may eliminate mental health issues.

-Also, rehab motivates you to set a goal with a proper plan.
-And encourage you to focus on the goal.
-That deletes the anger issues, and anxiety from your mind.
+I observed in my patients that rehab motivates them to set a goal with a proper plan.
+And encourage them to focus on the goal.
+That deletes the anger issues, and anxiety from the mind.

-Group sessions and family sessions of rehab provide a positive and communicative impact on you.
-That helps to grab you back from all negativity.
+Group sessions and family sessions of rehab provide a positive and communicative impact.
+That helps you grab yourself back from all negativity.

-Proper diet and relaxation sessions also teach you to calm your mind, be productive, and be confident to deal with depression and any other mental health problems.
+Proper diet and relaxation sessions also teach you to calm your mind, be productive, and be confident in dealing with depression and other mental health problems.

-In rehab exercise and yoga are known as two healthy coping mechanisms.
 Also, nutrients, breathwork, and medication are included in the list.
-It helps to get rid of addiction as well as make you mentally and physically strong and stable.
+It helps to get rid of addiction as well as make oneself mentally and physically strong and stable.

 How to Live a Sober Life

-Leading a drug-free or free-of-alcohol way to live is called being sober.
-It includes consciously choosing to lead an improved and more rewarding life.
+Leading a drug-free or free-of-alcohol life is called being sober.
+In my opinion, it includes consciously choosing to lead an improved and more rewarding life.

 Although it might be difficult, it is additionally greatly satisfying.
 When rehab teaches you to accept the withdrawal and detox process to start the elimination of addiction.